 Tagging Conditional Content in Microsoft Word

 Once the range names and logical rules have been defined in the Builder, we simply need to tag the related content in our 'library' or 'bank' of content, which is stored in Microsoft Word.
-This is done by harnessing a little-used but enormously powerful feature of Microsoft Word called content controls.
-Adding a content control is as easy as highlighting the content, clicking a button in the menu and entering the name for the range.
+Tagging Conditional Content is also done using the Word Add-in.

-There are important reasons why using content controls is preferable to marking ranges of conditional content with text:
+There are important reasons why this is preferable to marking ranges of conditional content with text:

 no mutually exclusive logic – they cannot be overlapping, meaning that you won't accidentally apply two mutually exclusive tags on the same content; and